Stefie/polkadot-js--api-boilerplates/vanilla-js/README.md

 ## Available Scripts

+### `yarn install`
+Installs all dependencies listed in the package.json.

 ### `yarn start`
 Starts a Webpack development environment with Hot Module Reloading (HMR).
 Open [http://localhost:9000](http://localhost:9000) to view it in the browser.
-The page will reload if you make edits.<br>
+The page will reload if you make edits.

 ### `yarn run build`
 Builds a standalone